kirthika-subramaniam/feed/README.md

 ## Getting Started

-To contribute, fork our [four primary repos](https://github.com/ModelEarth?tab=repositories) and clone into your webroot:
+To contribute, fork our [four primary repos](https://github.com/ModelEarth?tab=repositories) and clone into your webroot using Github Desktop.
+If you're NOT making code updates, you can clone without forking using these commands:

       git clone https://github.com/[your account]/localsite.git
       git clone https://github.com/[your account]/feed.git
       git clone https://github.com/[your account]/swiper.git

-      git clone https://github.com/[your account]/home.git
+Run the [start site command](/localsite/start/steps/) in your website root to view locally at [http://localhost:8887/feed](http://localhost:8887/feed)

 ### Folders in your website root